Alluxio/alluxio/docs/en/api/POSIX-API.md

   `cp` command will fail when the destination file exists.
 * Alluxio does not have hard-link and soft-link concepts, so the commands like `ln` are not supported, neither the hardlinks number is displayed in `ll` output.
-* The user and group are mapped to the Unix user and group only when Alluxio Fuse is configured to use shell user group translation service, by setting `alluxio.fuse.user.group.translation.enabled` to `true` in `conf/alluxio-site.properties`.
-Otherwise `chown` and `chgrp` are no-ops, and `ll` will return the user and group of the user who started the alluxio-fuse process.
+* The user and group are mapped to the Unix user and group only when Alluxio POSIX API is configured to use shell user group translation service, by setting `alluxio.fuse.user.group.translation.enabled` to `true` in `conf/alluxio-site.properties`.
+Otherwise `chown` and `chgrp` are no-ops, and `ll` will return the user and group of the user who started the Alluxio-FUSE process.
 The translation service does not change the actual file permission when running `ll`.

 ## Performance considerations